marianne-manaog/parkinson-detector/README.md

 # Cassandra and Machine Learning-driven Parkinson's Disease Detector
 This repository hosts Python codes to detect Parkinson's Disease leveraging speech data, Apache Cassandra's vector search similarity, and ensembles of Decision Trees.

-## Datasets
-Five speech-related datasets are used in this project.
-These files are taken from the University California Irvine Machine Learning repository (Little, 2008, 2009; Naranjo et al., 2016; Sakar et al., 2013; Sakar et al., 2018) and the references are provided in the corresponding sub-section below.

 ## Setup

 * Updating conda